afwebb/SDS-385/week2/README.md

 This results are comparable to using full gradient descent, but with much less computation.
 I set the convergense requirement to 0.01% change in likliehood, and still for each step size, the data set is ran over less than twice before the algorithm converges.

+A step size of 0.01 seems to be too small: Even with a fairly stict convergence requirement, the likliehood function changes so little with each iteration it meets the convergence requirement despite not quite hitting a minimum.
+This shows up in the graph, and the accuracey of the result.